5 Major Types of Niigata Ramen

 3. Tsubame Sanjo Seabura Ramen (燕三条背脂ラーメン)

-Tsubame Sanjo Seabura Ramen, literally Tsubame Sanjo Backfat Ramen, is a major type of Niigata Ramen that originated around the cities of Sanjo and Tsubame.
+Tsubame Sanjo Seabura Ramen, literally Tsubame Sanjo Backfat Ramen, is a type of Niigata Ramen that originated around Sanjo (三条) and Tsubame (燕) cities.

-This type consists of extremely thick noodles in soy-sauce-based flavorful Niboshi soup.
+This type consists of extremely thick noodles in a soy sauce-based flavorful Niboshi soup.

-The main characteristic of this Niigata Ramen is quite a lot of pork backfat covering the surface of the soup, and one of the representative ramen restaurants of this type is Shumentei Jun.
+The ramen’s main characteristic is plenty of pork backfat covering the surface of the soup, and Shumentei Jun is among the best ramen restaurants offering this type.

 Shumentei Jun (酒麺亭 潤)